gisaia/ARLAS-server/docs/arlas-api-collection.md

 ## Filtering

-A coma-separated list of columns can be passed in request header `column-filter`.
+A comma-separated list of columns can be passed in request header `column-filter`.
 Wildcards are supported.

 A column filter stands for the fields that are available to a request body:
 - if a request body field doesn't belong to the column filter, a 403 is returned with the message `The field '%s' isn't available` or `The fields '%s' aren't available`;